xinzhan/core-services.en/help/id-service/reference/reference-regions.md

 ---

-title:  Get region and user IDs
+title: get region and user ids
-description: The AMCV cookie contains the Experience Cloud ID MID and a region ID for your site visitors.
+description: the amcv cookie contains the experience cloud id mid and a region id for your site visitors.
-seo-title: Get Region and User IDs From the AMCV Cookie or the ID Service
+seo-title: get region and user ids from the amcv cookie or the id service
-seo-description: The AMCV cookie contains the Experience Cloud ID MID and a region ID for your site visitors.
+seo-description: the amcv cookie contains the experience cloud id mid and a region id for your site visitors.
-short-title: Get region and user IDs
+short-title: get region and user ids
 doc-type: reference
 audience: admin
 index: true